A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Numerical Components

 We test the RNG for the Ps energy distribution.
-In \citet{Ore1949} the analytical formula is presented for the energy spectrum produced by Ps-annihilation.
-Notice that in the description, there are 6 unknowns, 3 for the energies of the 3 photons ($E_1, E_2, E_3)$ and the corresponding directions ($\theta_1, \theta_2, \theta_3$), while there are 3 constraints, 1 from energy conservation and 2 from momentum conservation -- assuming that all motion is confined on the $x$-$y$ plane.
+In \citet{Ore1949} the analytic formula is presented for the energy spectrum produced by Ps-annihilation.
+Notice that in the prescription, there are 6 unknowns, 3 for the energies of the 3 photons ($E_1, E_2, E_3)$ and the corresponding directions ($\theta_1, \theta_2, \theta_3$), while there are 3 constraints, 1 from energy conservation and 2 from momentum conservation -- assuming that all motion is confined on the $x$-$y$ plane.
 The choice of $\theta_1$ is arbitrary as it fixes the orientation of the system.
 The remaining 2 unknowns are determined by randomly choosing $E_1$ and $E_2$ which satisfy Eq. (\ref{eq:Ore}).
 Notice that in order to have a real solution for $\theta_i~(i=1,2,3)$, $E_i + E_j > 511$ keV $(i,j=1,2,3)$ is required.

 In Figure \ref{fig:spectra_ore} we compare the distribution function of our tuned RNG specific for the 3-photon scenario.
 We generate $3N$ photons and obtain their distribution according to energy.
 Most features for $E_{\gamma} = 0 - 0.46$ MeV are well captured by the RNG.
-Near the singular end at $E_{\gamma} = 0.511$ MeV, the RNG misses the analytic one by 10 -- 20\%.
+Near $E_{\gamma} \approx 0.28$ and $0.50$ MeV, the RNG misses the analytic one by $\sim$10\%.
+We find that the rapid increase in the probability density function requires a higher order polynomial, or multiple functions to precisely describe that sharp rise.
+Despite that, the overall spectra are not sensitive to the detailed choice of the polynomial.